jwagnervaz/DUAL-CPU-ZX-DU99D4-V1.31-BIOSMOD/README.md

 this will prevent brick.

-all my BIOS is compatible with ZX-DU99D4-V1.31,ZX-DU99D4-V1.12 (tested by @xWaRLoRDx), in teory it could work with all rev of this board till V1.31
+all my BIOS is compatible with ZX-DU99D4-V1.31,ZX-DU99D4-V1.12 (tested by @xWaRLoRDx), in theory it could work with all rev of this board till V1.31